cuddlekube/workshop/step2.md

 And then we'll update the services to use the latest version.
 As the template uses the `Latest` parameter for the task definitions, and we just updated that we can simply doing so by using the same template and parameters as in step1.

+**Note:** To speed up the process during the workshop, the deployment will stop the running tasks before starting its replacement.
+This means the site (or parts of it) can't be accessed during the deployment.
+Don't do this for your real workloads.

 ```bash
 aws cloudformation update-stack --stack-name cuddlekube-service-feed-api --template-body file://step1/ecs-service.yml --parameters file://step1/ecs-service-feed-api-params.json
 aws cloudformation update-stack --stack-name cuddlekube-service-happiness-api --template-body file://step1/ecs-service.yml --parameters file://step1/ecs-service-happiness-api-params.json